aaron-grau/curic/react/projects/widgets/README.md

 [**Live Demo!**](https://appacademy.github.io/curriculum/widgets/)

+## Learning Goals

+* Know how to set up a new React project with NPM and webpack
+* Know how to set up an entry point for your app
+* Be able to create simple React components and render them to the page
+* Be able to add basic styling to React components

 As an introduction to React, we're going to build some simple interactive widgets.
 Before we get started, however, we need to set up our project with `npm`.